lemonphresh/battleship_bot/README.md

 4. Run `!taskrules` and then `!beginbattle` once all boards are locked.
 This will send out the task rules and gameplay commands to the teams.

 5. Now, teams can start selecting where to strike on their opponent's board with `!select [coordinates]`.
-There will be a cooldown after selecting a tile to prevent people from griefing.
+There will be a 10 minute cooldown after selecting a tile to prevent people from griefing.
 This will post in both the selecting team's channel and the opposing team's channel to communicate whether there was a hit on a boat or a miss, and it will also explain what the tile entails.

    5.a.
 Random events are supported, but optional, in this game.
 Check `example-random_events.json` to see some examples...